-The reimbursement rate for concessionary fares for 2023/24 is currently being finalised (by early 2023) and this is expected to result in a 22% - 32% increase (between £1.22 and £1.32) per trip (the present rate is £1.00 for First/Stagecoach and 92p for other operators).
+The reimbursement rate for concessionary fares for 2023/24 is currently being finalised (by early 2023) and this is expected to result in a 22% - 32% increase.

 Passenger numbers using concessionary passes have remained low compared to pre-Covid levels (at around 66%).
 We have therefore built scenarios based on a small growth to 70%, medium growth to 75% and high growth to 80% of pre-Covid levels over the next financial year.
 This 2x3 matrix gives us a range of spend of between £10.2m and £12.5m.
+Refer to appendix E